How to Justify a Decrease in Alimony

 - Each spouse’s ability to acquire future assets or income

-There are more than 20 different factors — and each is simply one of many.
+There are more than 20 different factors—and each is simply one of many.
 At least in theory, no one factor should completely decide the case; however, every judge is different.
-Some judges will place more importance on some factors due to their own personal opinions and experiences.
+Some judges will place more importance on some factors.

 Trusted Massachusetts Alimony Lawyers

 The attorneys at MLG know what the particular judges tend to put importance on, and how he or she tends to rule.
 This is a big factor in strategizing the theme for your case.
 If you’re considering going back to court to have your alimony obligation reduced, you need a solid plan.
 For a free, no-obligation consultation, call today or contact us online!